mfauziii/softbridge.github.io/index.md

 ## Why Choose Us?
-At **SOFTBRIDGE <sup><small>enterprise</small></sup>**, we are committed to delivering excellence through innovative solutions and exceptional customer service.
+At **SOFTBRIDGE**, we are committed to delivering excellence through innovative solutions and exceptional customer service.
 Let us help you bridge the gap between your IT challenges and business success!